evmcnb/quartz/content/Pearls/Pertussis.md

 - Household contacts should be offered prophylaxis
 - School exclusion: until 48 hours after starting antibiotics (or 21 days from symptom onset)
 	- Women who are between 16-32 weeks pregnant will be offered the vaccine.

+Childhood whooping cough can lead to the development of [[Pearls/Bronchiectasis|Bronchiectasis]]